moorara/examples/README.md

-# Toys
+# Examples

-This repo includes some toys built using all sort of my beloved programming languages, frameworks, libraries, and tools!
+This repo includes examples of miscellaneous programming languages, frameworks, libraries, and tools!